Tern: Taxonomy

-Following genetic research in the early twenty-first century, the terns were historically treated as a separate family: Sternidae.
-Most terns were formerly treated as belonging to one large genus, Sterna, with just a few dark species placed in other genera; in 1959, only the noddies and the Inca tern were excluded from Sterna.
+Following genetic research in the early twenty-first century, the terns were historically treated as a separate family, Sternidae.
+Most terns were formerly treated as belonging to one large genus, Sterna, with just a few dark species placed in other genera; in one 1959 paper, only the noddies and the Inca tern were excluded from Sterna.
 A recent analysis of DNA sequences supported the splitting of Sterna into several smaller genera.
 One study of part of the cytochrome b gene sequence found a close relationship between terns and a group of waders in the suborder Thinocori.
 These results are in disagreement with other molecular and morphological studies, and have been interpreted as showing either a large degree of molecular convergent evolution between the terns and these waders, or the retention of an ancient genotype.

+Research in 2007 had suggested that the noddies were not terns at all, but were basal to all the other genera in Laridae, a taxonomy that was followed by the IOC World Bird List for several years up to 2023, but more comprehensive analysis has now shown that the noddies are basal to only the other terns, not the whole family; this has now been followed by the IOC World Bird List version 14.1 in 2024.

+Etymology

 The word "stearn" was used for these birds in Old English as early as the eighth century, and appears in the poem The Seafarer, written in the ninth century or earlier.
 Variants such as "tearn" occurred by the eleventh century, although the older form lingered on in Norfolk dialect for several centuries.
 As now, the term was used for the inland black tern as well as the marine species.
 Some authorities consider "tearn" and similar forms to be variants of "stearn", while others derive the English words from Scandinavian equivalents such as Danish and Norwegian terne or Swedish tärna, and ultimately from Old Norse þerna.
 Linnaeus adopted "stearn" or "sterna" (which the naturalist William Turner had used in 1544 as a Latinisation of an English word, presumably "stern", for the black tern) or a North Germanic equivalent for his genus name Sterna.
+All of these names are ultimately onomatopoeic, derived from the bird's calls.

 Species

 The cladogram shows the relationships between the tern genera, and the currently recognised species, based on mitochondrial DNA studies, are listed below:

 In addition to extant species, the fossil record includes a Miocene palaeospecies, Sterna milne-edwardsii.

-The genera Anous, Procelsterna and Gygis are collectively known as noddies, the Chlidonias species are the marsh terns, and all other species comprise the sea terns.
+The birds in the genus Anous are known as noddies, the Chlidonias species are the marsh terns, and all other species comprise the sea terns.